robch/book-of-ai/docs/chapter-12-sample-overview-az-inference-chat-streaming-py.md

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the Azure AI Inference Chat Completions API with streaming in a Python console application.
+This sample demonstrates how to use the Azure AI Inference Chat API with streaming in a Python console application.

 [:material-file-code: main.py](./samples/az-inference-chat-streaming-py/main.py)
 [:material-file-code: requirements.txt](./samples/az-inference-chat-streaming-py/requirements.txt)